navdiana/chiefofstaff/README.md

-# chiefofstaff
+# chief of staff
-chief of staff
+stay woke